writeas/writefreely-api-docs/source/index.html.md

 Collections are referred to as **blogs** on most of Write.as.
 Each gets its own shareable URL.

-Each user has one collection matching their username, but can also have more collections connected to their account as a Pro user.
+Each user has one collection matching their username, but can also have more collections connected to their account as a [Casual or Pro](https://write.as/subscribe) user.

 <aside class="notice">
 All collection requests except retrieval must be <a href="#authentication">authenticated</a>.